graydon/ivy-notes/markdown/isolate.md

 export evens.put
 ```

-Notice the implementation of `odds.put` has been eliminated, and what remains is just the assertion that the input value is odd (IVy verifies that the eliminated side effect of `odds.put` is in fact invisible to `evens`).
+Notice the implementation of `odds.put` has been eliminated, and what remains is just the assertion that the input value is odd (Ivy verifies that the eliminated side effect of `odds.put` is in fact invisible to `evens`).
 The [[assertion]] that inputs to `evens` are even has in effect become an [[assumption]].
 We can prove this isolate is safe by showing that `even.number` is [[invariant|invariantly]] even, which means that `odds.put` is always called with an odd number.

 The other isolate, `odds`, looks like this: